The Soul of Money

 - and the biggest distraction—domestic and international politics, North Korea, Iran, Syria and all its machinations.

-The above topics are unhealthy, unrealistic and overly complicated for us ordinary consumers: Quote: “…somewhere along the way the power we give money outstripped its original utilitarian role.”
-We cannot compete when Wall Street and the nonstop financial media has all the cards and monopolizes the conversation about the useless topics above.
+The above topics are unhealthy, unrealistic and overly complicated for us ordinary consumers: Quoting from the book: “…somewhere along the way the power we give money outstripped its original utilitarian role.”
+We cannot compete when Wall Street and the nonstop financial media has all the cards and monopolizes the conversation with useless topics named.
 IGNORE all of those topics and news items–we have no control anyway, except at the ballot box.
 The author argued that we must find our way back to the original “utilitarian role.”
-She shared many examples with different cultures and countries of her passion, “Hunger Project,” fund raising, and organizing to finance good causes.
+She shared many examples with different cultures and countries of her passion, “Hunger Project,” fundraising, and organizing to finance good causes.

 The financial industry was developed and sold the idea that money, and the management of it, is external.
-Thus, we need smart and sophisticated “experts” trained in Evy League schools using powerful computer technology to quantify, predict, create ever more powerful and persuasive sales pitches to sell the newest and hottest investment idea.
-Wall Street has done well, but the secret is that they make money whether the stock and bond market goes up or down (It’s not that newest technology or that latest and hottest product).
-They make money on trading your investments!
+Do we need smart and sophisticated “experts” trained in Ivy League schools using powerful computer technology to quantify, predict, create ever more powerful and persuasive sales pitches to sell the newest and hottest investment idea?
+No!
+But Wall Street has done well, and their secret has almost always been to make money whether the stock and bond market goes up or down.
 That’s not the “utilitarian role.”
-The passive strategy communities would agree to keep your money away from Wall Street and the big banks because of high costs and active management failures.
+The passive investment strategy communities would agree to keep your money away from Wall Street and the big banks because of high costs and active management failures.

 The rest of my review is about this author’s attempt at establishing that lasting conversation.
-I just don’t think a concise language exists yet that can effectively argue this balance qualitative side.
-There are the usual criticisms of this genre of money books: repetitive, long, too personal, not “tough” or strong enough with solid science, statistics and tables, and graphs.
-But some of these criticisms of being wishy-washy, “touchy-feely” or even support a socialist takeover of the government are over-the-top.
-These comments are both hilarious and offensive.
-I don’t read books that are against my values, so why would anybody so set in with the power of “money and me” would care to read this money-related book titled with the word “soul?”
-What do they expect?
+I just don’t think a concise language exists yet that can effectively argue this balance between the quantitative (statistics) with the qualitative side (feelings).
+There are the usual criticisms of the feeling side of money books: repetitive, long, too personal, not “tough” or strong enough with solid science, statistics and tables, and graphs.
+But these criticisms of being wishy-washy, “touchy-feely” or even support a socialist takeover of the government are over-the-top hilarious and offensive.
+What do the negative reviewers expect from a money book that has “Soul” in its title?

-All the major and minor religious teachings preach that “wealth” of sharing and helping others brings happiness to both others and us.
+All the major and minor religious teachings preach that “wealth” of sharing and helping others brings happiness to both others and ourselves.
 Last I heard, we all want to be happy.
-Thanks to the millennial generation blogosphere, there are many online financial independent communities with millions of views (Mr. Money Mustache is the perfect example).
+Thanks to the millennial generation blogosphere, there are many online financial independent communities with millions of views (Mr. Money Mustache is the perfect example with millions of readers).
 We are beginning to change the conversation to what the author outlines: less is more, less material things, less stress, change your dreams from the unhealthy radical individualism and harmful self-cherishing to helping the entire planet be a better place for everyone.

 Amazon link The Soul of Money.